A memoir of exile and rebellion—

 ❧

-Once here, America became not just a new country
+Once here, America became more than a new

-And America promised that their hard work ethic
+defended in Ukraine.
+And she promised that their

-would finally pay off and they could provide for our
+hard work would finally pay off and they could

 My parents worked at any job they could find,